Godwin, William

 31/1/1824Mary Shelley and William Godwin see Edmund Kean as Shylock [Shelley, Mary]

 26/2/1825Mary Shelley, Willam Godwin and Pietro Gamba see Edmund Kean as Othello.
-Jane Williams was also there.
+Jane Williams was there as well.
 Gamba was in England to discuss the publication of his book "A Narrative of Lord Byron's Last Journey to Greece" with publisher Murray.
 [Shelley, Mary][Williams, Jane]

 14/4/1836William Godwin is buried at St. Pancras' Churchyard.
 He was buried next to Mary Wollstonecraft, who had died in 1797.
 The ceremony was attended by Percy Florence Shelley (chief mourner), E.J.
 Trelawny, James Kenney, Thomas Campbell, Dr. Uwins and Mr. Caunter.
 The Times reported on the funeral on 16 Apr 1836.
 [Trelawny, Edward John][Wollstonecraft, Mary]